matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 hours and fills a wastebasket with scrap paper, as he works out on paper the frequency analysis.
 I am going to start by guessing the most common character is E and see where that takes me.
-And then I am going to go down this route.
+And then I am going to go down this road.
 He does what an ordinary person who is careful and methodical would do.